3D tactics analysis: Airspace battle

-This has been described as 'considering the three-dimensional situational awareness of the local friendly airspace in battle management'.
+This has been described as "considering the three-dimensional situational awareness of the local friendly airspace in battle management".
 And, in this particular formulation of the tactical paradigm (represented by 3D tactical analysis), the entire space surrounding a position or target in warfare is subject to continuous simultaneous examination.

 Geographic information system methodology

 Geographic information system (GIS) approaches have been significant in recent times influencing the development and conceptualization of 3D tactical analysis.
-This has been described as 'look-around' approach to thinking tactically in three dimensions, and accommodating the full complexity of multidimensional environments.
-In effect, this is to look vertically, horizontally and spatially at the same time, while being able to see through the confused environment – the traditional 'fog of war'.
+This has been described as a "look-around" approach to thinking tactically in three dimensions, and accommodating the full complexity of multidimensional environments.
+In effect, this is to look vertically, horizontally and spatially at the same time, while being able to see through the confused environment – the traditional "fog of war".

 Relationship with 3D firefighting concepts

-3D tactical analysis has been strongly influenced by fire fighters in the UK and U.S. They have developed the most coherent concept of 3D tactics called '3D fire fighting methodology'.
+3D tactical analysis has been strongly influenced by fire fighters in the UK and U.S. They have developed the most coherent concept of 3D tactics called "3D fire fighting methodology".

-Relationship with Fifth Dimension Operations
+Relationship with fifth dimension operations

-More recently, 3D Tactics Analysis the concept has been included into the realm of Fifth Dimensional Operations.
+More recently, 3D tactics analysis has been included into the realm of fifth dimensional operations.